ShellyYBlack/rclone_copy_rename/README.md

 # rclone_copy_rename
-This script will save a list of filepaths and IDs from a Google Drive remote using rclone.
-Then it will copy the files, appending sequential numbers to duplicate names.
+This script will save a list of filepaths and IDs from a Google Drive remote using [rclone](https://rclone.org).
+Then it will copy the files, appending "copy_" and sequential numbers to duplicate names.